 • Fettuccine Bolognese with Cream – to make a creamy fettuccine bolognese, stir in 1/2 cup heavy cream at Step 8.

-• Lamb Bolognese – swap out the beef for lamb using my lamb bolognese recipe!
+• Lamb Bolognese – swap out the beef for lamb using our Lamb Bolognese Recipe!

 A blue ceramic bowl filled with fettuccine bolognese, with a fork and spoon resting in the bowl.